 The Phoenix Project is a great book.
-I think sometimes technology is treated as more art than science, and we need to ensure that the processes are well-defined and that we have repeatable processes.
-I also like The Five Dysfunctions of a Team—an oldie but goodie—because it makes you realize that things are not always without conflict and organizations need conflict when it’s appropriate to change.
+Sometimes technology is treated as more art than science and we need to ensure that Information Technology processes are well-defined and repeatable.
+I also like The Five Dysfunctions of a Team – an oldie but goodie—since it makes you realize that things are not always without conflict and organizations need conflict when it’s appropriate to change.
 Those two I recommend the most.
-Then you have some of your traditional books, like The Seven Habits of Highly Successful People, that pretty much most people should read.
+Then you have some of your traditional books, including The Seven Habits of Highly Successful People, that most people should read.

 Can you give a piece of advice to our readers, say there was a billboard, what would you say on yours?